Jonatas-01/DocAdvanced/README.md

 ![Doctor Details](/docs/website-features/doctor-account-page.png)

+This page ensures that users always have access to their own data and can keep it up to date as needed.

 ### 4.3.5.
 Appointments
-The appointment system allows patients to request consultations with doctors and enables doctors to manage those requests.
+**The appointment** system allows patients to request consultations with doctors and enables doctors to manage those requests.
 It is a central part of the platform’s functionality, offering different features depending on the user role.
 **App**: `appointment`

 **Patients can:**
-- Request an Appointment:
+- **Request an Appointment:**
     - Choose a doctor from the list.
     - Add optional notes to describe symptoms or reasons for the consultation.
-- Manage Appointments:
+- **Manage Appointments:**
     - View all appointment statuses (Pending, Confirmed, Rejected, Canceled).
     - Edit, cancel, or delete an appointment before it begins.
     - View confirmed appointments with the scheduled date set by the doctor.